Life Cycle of a Ladybug

 • Nearness to Food Source:

-• Ladybugs typically lay their eggs near a food source, often targeting areas with high populations of aphids, which are a primary food source for ladybug larvae.
+• Ladybugs typically lay their eggs near a food source, often targeting areas with high populations of aphids, which are a primary food source that attracts ladybugs and their larvae.

 • By laying their eggs near aphid colonies, female ladybugs ensure that their offspring will have immediate access to food upon hatching.